demisto/content-docs/docs/playbooks/playbook-settings.md

 	1. Under **Roles**, select the roles for which the playbook is available.
 	1. Under Playbook triggers, select the Incident Types for which this playbook runs. <br/> **Note**: This will overwrite the settings configured in the respective incident types.
 The playbook currently defined for the incident type is listed under **Triggered playbook**.
-	1. Under **Advanced**, determine if the playbook runs in quiet mode.
+	1. Under **Advanced**, determine if the playbook runs in quiet mode. <br/>
-		When in Quiet mode, the playbook does not write inputs and outputs and does not auto-extract indicators.
+		When **Quiet Mode** is selected, the playbook does not display inputs and outputs and does not auto-extract indicators.
+All of the information is still available in the context data, and errors and warnings are written to the War Room.
 Quiet mode is recommended for scenarios that involve a lot of information that might adversely affect performance, for example, processing indicators from threat intel feeds.
-All of the information is still available in the context data, and errors and warnings are written to the War Room.

 	![Playbook Settings](../doc_imgs/playbooks/playbook-settings.png "Playbook Settings")